akononovicius/physRisk-content-repository/articles/2018/hft-order-book-model.md

 Also instead of plotting power spectral density we plot auto-correlation,
 \\\( C \( \\tau \) \\\), function of the price change. \\\( C \( 0 \) \\\)
-will be also equal to 1, but other nearby values will behave different depending on the parameter values.
+will be always equal to 1, but other nearby values will behave different depending on the parameter values.
 For the sake of speed, we consider only 1024 last time series points when calculating auto-correlation function, so some "artifacts" may appear.
 Note that we show two curves, which will most of the time